ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/running/statistics/index.md

   service.
 There are corresponding classes for `2xx`, `3xx`, `4xx` and `5xx` counters that can help clarify the nature of responses.
-- `upstream_rq_time` is a Prometheus histogram or StatsD timer that tracks the latency in milliseconds of a given service from $productName$'s perspective.
+- `upstream_rq_time` is a Prometheus histogram or StatsD timer that tracks the latency in milliseconds of a given service from Emissary's perspective.

 ## Overriding Statistics Names